Farama-Foundation/momaland/docs/environments/catch.md

 - render_mode (str, optional): The mode to display the rendering of the environment.
 Can be human or None.
 - size (int, optional): Size of the area sides
 - num_drones (int, optional): Amount of drones
-- init_flying_pos (nparray, optional): 2d array containing the coordinates of the agents is a (3)-shaped array containing the initial XYZ position of the drones.
+- init_flying_pos (nparray[float], optional): 2d array containing the coordinates of the agents is a (3)-shaped array containing the initial XYZ position of the drones.
-- init_target_location (nparray, optional): Array of the initial position of the moving target
+- init_target_location (nparray[float], optional): Array of the initial position of the moving target
 - target_speed (float, optional): Distance traveled by the target at each timestep

 ## Credits